-Surveys the latest advances in rhetorical scholarship, synthesizing theories and practices across major areas of study in the field and pointing the way for future studies; aims to introduce a new generation of students to rhetorical study and provide a deeply informed and ready resource for scholars currently working in the field.
+Surveys rhetorical scholarship, synthesizing theories and practices across major areas of study in the field and pointing the way for future studies; aims to introduce a new generation of students to rhetorical study and provide a deeply informed and ready resource for scholars currently working in the field.

 The Year's Work in Critical & Cultural Theory is a companion volume to YWES.
 It provides a narrative bibliography of work in the field of critical and cultural theory, recording significant debates and issues of interest in a broad field of research in the humanities and social sciences.
 As the field of critical and cultural studies expands, so the range and scope of the volume grow, and volumes now include chapters on Queer theories and cultures and Film Studies.
 Future volumes will continue th

 The Year's Work in English Studies is the qualitative narrative bibliographical review of scholarly work on English language and literatures written in English.
 It is the largest and most comprehensive work of its kind and the oldest evaluative work of literary criticism.
 The Year’s Work in English Studies does not merely offer annotated or enumerated bibliography entries, but provides expert, critical commentary supplied for every book covered.

 Incorporates CommSearch (formerly produced by the National Communication Association) and Mass Media Articles Index (formerly produced by Penn State) along with numerous other journals to create a research and reference resource in the communication and mass media fields.